mohyaz11/OptimumSetupBook/manuscript/Hotfixes.md

 ## Creating the Hotfix Channel

-Let's navigate over to our OctoFx-Database project and then click on Channels in the project menu.
+Let's navigate over to our OctoFx-Database project and click on Channels in the project menu.

 You'll notice two channels on this page, `Default` and `Feature Branch Channel`.
 Every project has a default channel that uses the lifecycle defined on the Process page.
 The `Feature Branch Channel` was created in the previous chapter to support feature branch deployments.